-Figure 2.
-This behavioral model has two scenario objects, each depicted as a transition system.
+Figure 2: This behavioral model has two scenario objects, each depicted as a transition system.
 Every state corresponds to a synchronization point, and is labeled with its requested and blocked events, whereas the waited-for events are encoded on the transitions.
 The scenario on the left counts modulo two: at odd steps it requests event a and blocks event b, and at even steps it requests both events.
-The scenario on the right is similar, but counts modulo three, and only requests both events both events every third step.
+The scenario on the right is similar, but counts modulo three, and only requests both events every third step.
 Together, these two objets count modulo 6, producing the language $(a^5(a+b))^{\omega}$.
-In (Harel, Katz, Lampert, et al., 2015) it is shown that modeling this system in a non-concurrent formalism, or even in one that is devoid of the blocking idiom, requires 6 ($= 3 \cdot 2$) states instead of 5 (= 3 + 2).
+In (Harel et al., 2015b) it is shown that modeling this system in a non-concurrent formalism, or even in one that is devoid of the blocking idiom, requires $6 (= 3 \cdot 2)$ states instead of 5 (= 3+2).
 When generalized to the language $(a^n(a+b))^{\omega}$ for an arbitrarily large n, this gap between the sum and the product of the number of states in the constituent scenarios is exponential in n.
-For a more thorough discussion of the succinctness afforded by behavioral modeling, see (Harel, Katz, Lampert, et al., 2015).
+For a more thorough discussion of the succinctness afforded by behavioral modeling, see (Harel et al., 2015b).

-means that the i'th event triggered was b.
+The succinctness afforded by behavioral modeling can sometimes be leveraged for efficient compositional verification (Harel et al., 2013b; Katz et al., 2015).
+For example, suppose that we wish to verify that in the model depicted in Fig. 2 event b can only be triggered every 6 steps.
+Direct model checking would entail exploring the 6 composite states of the system, but compositional verification would entail exploring the states of each object separately (a total of 5 states), characterizing the properties of each individual object, and then using an SMT solver to derive global correctness from these individual properties.
+More specifically, the individual object properties in this example can be formulated as $triggered(b,i) \implies i \equiv 0 \pmod{2}$ for the object on the left and $triggered(b,i) \implies i \equiv 0 \pmod{3}$ for the object on the right, where triggered(b,i) means that the i'th event triggered was b.
 These properties can be verified on the individual objects.
-Using these object properties, an SMT solver can quickly deduce the desired property, $triggered(b,i) \Rightarrow i \equiv 0 \pmod{6}$, circumventing the need to explore the composite states of the model.

-When the above example is generalized to $(a^n (a + b))^{\omega}$ for a large n, the gap in the number of explored states between the direct approach (roughly the product of the number of individual object states) and the compositional approach (roughly the sum thereof) is exponential in n (Harel, Kantor, Katz, et al., 2013).
+Using these object properties, an SMT solver can quickly deduce the desired property, $triggered(b,i) \implies i \equiv 0 \pmod{6}$, circumventing the need to explore the composite states of the model.
+When the above example is generalized to $(a^n(a+b))^{\omega}$ for a large n, the gap in the number of explored states between the direct approach (roughly the product of the number of individual object states) and the compositional approach (roughly the sum thereof) is exponential in n (Harel et al., 2013b).

-The key observation, which we leverage repeatedly in the following sections, is that in scenariobased modeling it is often simple, and computationally cheap, to analyze many small scenario objects - and then use this information to reason about the model as a whole.
+The key observation, which we leverage repeatedly in the following sections, is that in scenario-based modeling it is often simple, and computationally cheap, to analyze many small scenario objects - and then use this information to reason about the model as a whole.

-3. DEVELOPMENT IN A WISE FRAMEWORK: AN EXAMPLE
+3 DEVELOPMENT IN A WISE FRAMEWORK: AN EXAMPLE

 In this section we attempt to convey to the reader, intuitively, the sense of working in a wise development framework from a developer's point of view.
-Thus, we focus almost exclusively on the user experience, and defer more details about the inner workings of the framework itself to the next section.
+Thus, we focus almost exclusively on the user experience, and defer more details about the inner workings of the framework itself to Sec.
+4.